Happy birthday to Raphaël Géminiani, who was born on June 12, 1925.

 Géminiani’s quick temper was later the source of another confrontation that occurred during the following season’s Tour de France, when Robic held a press conference after the stage in Namur, Belgium, wherein he overheard his French rival telling reporters, “I was the crafty one today.
 I played dead so that I didn’t have to do any of the work.
 And now I’ve got plenty of chances whereas Gem ought to be in mourning for his Tour.”

-Upon hearing this, Géminiani allegedly pushed his way past the journalists and proceeded hold Robic’s head under the water fountain three times.
+Upon hearing this, Géminiani allegedly pushed his way past the journalists and proceeded to hold Robic’s head under the water fountain three times.
 Team director, Marcel Bidot, was said to have witnessed the commotion, and alongside the team’s soigneaur, Raymond Le Bert, pulled the men apart.

 “If you fight like that, nobody will benefit but the opposition.
 Work together instead of bitching all the time (au lieu de vous manger le nez).
 You’ll use less energy and you can both win”, Le Bert was reported to have said.

 Bidot said 20 years later, “there was another outcome to Le Bert’s sensible argument, a little push towards destiny.
-Louison and Raphaël had bedrooms which faced each other.
+Louison and Raphaël had bedrooms that faced each other.
 They opened their doors at the same moment, the following morning.
 They each planned to congratulate the other, which had an outcome we’d never have expected. ” Géminiani warmed to Bobet and took to guiding him through races.
 “He tele-commanded his victories and drew up his battle plans,” said the journalist Olivier Dazat.
 “He was at Bobet’s side through his three winning Tour de France.

-Géminiani’s temper showed again during the 1958 Tour, when he lashed out a spectator whom he claimed had punched him.
+Géminiani’s temper showed again during the 1958 Tour, when he lashed out at a spectator whom he claimed had punched him.

 “While one of them would be pushing you [on a climb], two others would in fact be punching me in the back.
-Well, enough of that: I took of my pump and, v’lan, v’lan, I caught the guy on the right in the gums.
+Well, enough of that: I took off my pump and, v’lan, v’lan, I caught the guy on the right in the gums.
 Five teeth, he lost!
 He cried like a baby that he was bleeding so much.”

 Differences between Géminiani and Bobet surfaced again during that year’s Tour de France.